Frequently Asked Questions

 How do I get a Boston University Merit Award?

 Most BU merit awards don’t require any special application—recipients are selected by the Board of Admissions based on high school credentials.
 However, you may need to apply for admission by an earlier date to be considered for certain merit awards.
 Some awards require a separate application or other action.
-For example, for Dean’s Scholarship consideration you must file both the FAFSA (Free Application for Federal Student Aid) and College Board CSS/Financial Aid PROFILE.
 For more information, as well as further explanation of individual awards, see the complete list of BU merit awards.

 How do I get Boston University need-based aid?